 U.S.-APEC Bilaterial Trade and Investment

-U.S. goods and services trade with APEC countries totaled $2.6 trillion in 2011 (latest data available for goods and services trade).
-Exports totaled $1.1 trillion; Imports totaled $1.5 trillion.
-The U.S. goods and services trade deficit with APEC countries was $388 billion in 2011.
+U.S. goods and services trade with APEC countries totaled $2.8 trillion in 2012 (latest data available).
+Exports totaled $1.2 trillion; Imports totaled $1.6 trillion.
+The U.S. goods and services trade deficit with APEC countries was $400 billion in 2012.

 Historical Trade Data